pavlovich/ng-bs-daterangepicker/README.md

 * `dateLimit`: mapped from `limit` attribute;
 * `format`: mapped from `format` attribute;
 * `separator`: mapped from `separator` attribute.
 * `ranges`: mapped from `ranges` attribute.
-Can be a JSON string or scoped object. (check daterangepicker for formatting)
+Can be a JSON string or scoped object. (check daterangepicker for formatting).
+* `timePicker`: mapped from `timePicker` attribute.
+If true, a time picker will display below the date picker(s).
+* `singleDatePicker`: mapped from `singleDatePicker` attribute.
+If true, one picker will be displayed instead of two.

 Example with all above features: